 K Korhan Yıldırım holds an LLB degree from the Galatasaray University Law School, and he is qualified to practise in Istanbul.
-Mr Yıldırım is a senior associate in the competition law and regulatory department of ELIG.
-He has been assisting Gönenç Gürkaynak with a vast number of complex matters of Turkish competition law, and also in numerous other fields of Turkish law, for more than eight years.
+Mr Yıldırım is a partner in the competition law and regulatory department of ELIG.
+He has been advising clients on a vast number of complex matters of Turkish competition law, and also in numerous other fields of Turkish law, for more than nine years.
 Mr Yıldırım has also published a number of articles in collaboration with Mr Gürkaynak, and he is particularly experienced in merger control matters.
+Mr Yıldırım was promoted to the firm's partnership on 1 January 2014.